CleverMNL/Under_The_Hood/Forensics_notebook/Computer Fundamentals/How the web we know works.md

 Getting back to the basics and understanding the root/fundamentals that power the internet is the point of this note.
 Everything else is mainly built on top of this.

+Learning is fundamental to any progress.
+As such, the study of learning is crucial to progressing.
+I will simply state that I have done an non-exhaustive yet thorough amount of research in metacognition, pedagogy, and cognitive psychology.

+One model that has been overused and simplified yet works greatly at examining learning is an inverted triangle chart.
+I have broken down my learning abilities in this one: [[Learning Triangle]]

-I guess I should begin with electricity and how it works.
+I guess I should then begin with electricity and how it works.
 I will link the resources I find most helpful to my learning process.

 https://youtu.be/ru032Mfsfig?si=vSuC48mKhqhRawrB
 This video is well made with great visuals and explains things easily and visually.
 It introduces many concepts and give a high level overview.
 It is part of a playlist titled Electricity.